HOW TO START A CLOTHING BRAND

 Are you already running a business in a different field, and want to expand into clothing?

 Clothing is a 3 trillion dollars industry, and over one trillion garments are sold worldwide every year.
-It is a huge market and it is understandable why someone wants to tap in.
+It is a huge market and it is understandable why someone wants to tap into those opportunities.
 But the competition is fierce, so you want to do it right and you want to get noticed.

 If you want to learn how to start a clothing brand, then this article is for you.
-We’ll go over all the steps involved in starting and running a clothing brand, in what order you need to think about them what is important.
+We’ll go over all the steps involved in starting and running a clothing brand, in what order you need to think about them and what’s important.

 STARTING UP THE CLOTHING BRAND

 Are you cut out for being an entrepreneur?

 Running your own clothing business isn’t a 9 to 5 job.
 It is not the hours you spend in the office that matters.
 What matters is what you produce.
 You are your own boss and you need to make it all happen.
 You will live and breathe your clothing brand, working 24/7.
 Everyone has great ideas.
 The differentiator is that the entrepreneur makes the ideas happen.
 It will require you to put in the work and follow through on your dream.
 Are you cut out for this?
 Is it really what you want?

 Do you have an idea for a great clothing concept?

 Your clothing brand starts with that initial idea.
 Maybe you have strong design aesthetics you want to showcase.
 Maybe you can’t find the clothes you are looking for in the market.
 To improve your chances of succeeding with your clothing business, you need to connect your concept with a customer need.
 When you see that gap in the clothing market and you strongly believe in your idea, you should go ahead and make it happen.
 Determine why you are doing it, what your values are, and who your customer is.